Fiction & Poetry

 The Dying Femme Fatale

-Amy Balog's first poetry collection explores femininity and feminine power from various angles.
+Amy Balog and Greta Aurora's first poetry collection explores the nature of femininity and feminine power from a perspective critical of contemporary feminism.
 Other themes include love, heartbreak, religion, mental illness and the dark side of human nature.

 Literary Fiction/Magical Realism

 Klara lives in an oppressive, isolated society, whose residents believe that there are no people, but only vicious wilderness on the other side of the wall.
 The village, called Nurvote (from the German "nur volk", meaning "only people"), is divided into different sections, and the rights one has are determined by their place of birth.
 The leaders are reminiscent of

 a Nazi regime with their mystical rituals, and they are worshipped by the impoverished people, just like the gods they had invented.

 Having no other chance to escape her miserable life, Klara is forced to seek refuge in her dreams, which get mixed up with reality in a surreal adventure.
 Being in a relationship means she must start a family, something she has no interest in, so she leaves her boyfriend and learns to fly.
 When she gets intimately acquainted with Nurvote’s absolute ruler, she becomes aware of the power she has over men and her own life.

 While most people around her accept their fate, Klara has an unsuppressable desire to be free and to know what’s on the other side of all the walls.
 None of her friends dare to aim as high she does: Adele looks for answers in a forbidden religion and at the bottom of

 the bottle, while Christina moves into the brothel, the only building with a view of